subhamoy-burman/intelligent-troubleshooting-assistant/specs.md

     5. COMMUNICATION STAGE:
     Provide clear instructions on restarting the WiFi adapter in simple terms.
 Explain that this is a common solution for connectivity issues and sets proper expectations about the outcome.

-    Final Decision:
+    Function Call:
+    suggest_remedy(
-    {"action": "SUGGEST_REMEDY", "details": "Your scanner is having trouble connecting to the network.
+      remedy_text="Your scanner is having trouble connecting to the network.
 Let's try restarting the WiFi adapter: 1) Go to Settings > Network on your scanner's touchscreen.
 2) Toggle the WiFi switch off.
 3) Wait 10 seconds.
 4) Toggle the WiFi switch back on.
-Please let me know if this resolves the connection issue."}
+Please let me know if this resolves the connection issue.", expected_outcome="WiFi connection is re-established and scanner can connect to the network" )

     EXAMPLE 2:
     Problem: Scanner calibration fails with error code 5001.
 Process iTeroScannerService.exe is not responding.